LeonMengoni/Xylella-Fastidiosa/README.md

 In this first method, we use a simple linear regression over the evolution of the maximum distance from the epicentre over time.
 We get an estimate for the speed over all years (2013-2023) or only over the first 4 years of samples (2013-2016).
-This method is, in truth, very rough and subject to bias.
+This method is, in truth, very rough and subject to bias, for the reasons stated above, regarding the missing data.

-The analysis of positive samples yielded the following results:
+The analysis of positive samples yielded the following spreading speeds:

 $$
 \begin{aligned}